addyosmani/backbone-fundamentals/README.md

 **Understanding `render()`**

-`render()` is an optional function to define how you would like a template to be rendered.
-Backbone allows you to use any JavaScript templating solution of your choice for this but for the purposes of this book, we'll opt for Underscore's micro-templating.
+`render()` is an optional function that defines the logic for rendering a template.
+Backbone allows you to use any JavaScript templating solution, for this but for the purposes of this book, we'll opt for Underscore's micro-templating.

 The `_.template` method in underscore compiles JavaScript templates into functions which can be evaluated for rendering.
 In the above view, I'm passing the markup from a template with id `results-template` to be compiled.
 Next, I set the html for `el` (our DOM element for this view) the output of processing a JSON version of the model associated with the view through the compiled template.